pytholic/TipsAndTricks/Flutter/README.md

 # Overview
 Helpful stuff while working on **Flutter** apps

+## Firebase Setup
+You always need to setup firebase online and also config fiel seprately for `Anroid` and `iOS`.
+If you see blank white screen, probably means your firebase is not initialzied.

 ## Changing Background colors
 ### TextFormField
 * Use `fillColor` and `filled` attributes of InputDecoration